skoolkid/skoolkit/README.md

 * use [skool2bin.py](https://skoolkid.github.io/skoolkit/commands.html#skool2bin-py)
   to convert a disassembly into a raw memory file
 * use [tap2sna.py](https://skoolkid.github.io/skoolkit/commands.html#tap2sna-py)
-  to convert a TAP or TZX file into a 'pristine' Z80 snapshot
+  to convert a TAP or TZX file into a 'pristine' Z80 or SZX snapshot
 * use [snapinfo.py](https://skoolkid.github.io/skoolkit/commands.html#snapinfo-py)
   to analyse a snapshot or raw memory file and list the BASIC program it contains, show register values, produce a call graph, find tile graphic data,